semidark/kiterm/README.md

-# GTK4 VTE Terminal Application
+# KIterm: GTK4 VTE Terminal with Integrated AI Assistant

-A simple Python application that displays a terminal using GTK4 and VTE.
+A Python application that displays a terminal using GTK4 and VTE, now featuring an integrated AI assistant panel.

+## Features

+*   **Embedded VTE Terminal**: A fully functional terminal embedded within the GTK4 application.
+*   **Integrated AI Chat Panel**:
+    *   Connects to Ollama, OpenAI, or other compatible Large Language Model (LLM) APIs.
+    *   Provides contextual assistance by using the current content of your terminal.
+    *   Supports streaming responses for real-time interaction.
+    *   Renders AI responses in Markdown for clear formatting (including code blocks, bold, italics, etc.).
+    *   In-app settings panel to configure:
+        *   API Endpoint URL.
+        *   Model name.
+        *   Streaming mode (enable/disable).
+        *   AI panel width.
+    *   Cancellable AI requests via a "Stop" button or the Escape key.
+    *   Intelligent auto-scrolling that respects manual scrolling in the chat view.
+    *   Terminal preview within the AI panel.
+    *   Conversation clearing and settings refresh options.

 ## Prerequisites